-Although the ANN research falls into the trough, the related researches by Hinton~\cite{Hinton-2002-TPEM,Hinton-2006-AFLA,Hinton-2006-RDDN,Nair-2010-RLUI,Salakhutdinov-2009-DBM} and Bengio~\cite{Bengio-2009-LDAA,Bengio-2007-GLTD,Glorot-2010-UDTD,Le-2008-RPRB} et al. don't stop.
+Although the ANN research falls into the trough, Hinton and Bengio et al. still focus on the research of ANNs~\cite{Hinton-2002-TPEM,Hinton-2006-AFLA,Hinton-2006-RDDN,Nair-2010-RLUI,Salakhutdinov-2009-DBM,Bengio-2009-LDAA,Bengio-2007-GLTD,Glorot-2010-UDTD,Le-2008-RPRB}.
 Benefit from their research progresses, ANNs show overwhelming advantages in speech and image recognition~\cite{Krizhevsky-2017-ICDC}.
-Since then, the third rise of ANN begins.
+Since then, the third rise of ANN has begun.
 Different from the second stage, the computer performance is significantly improved.
-Training a deep neural network does not need such a long time like before.
-Besides, with the popularization of the internet, more and more data can be used for the training, which can reduce the over-fitting.
+Training a deep neural network does not need such a long time as before.
+Besides, with the popularization of the internet, more and more data can be used for training, reducing the over-fitting problem.

-The ANN based MIA research also follows the development trend of ANN.
-In the following part, some representative ANN structures in MIA tasks are introduced.
+The ANN-based MIA research also follows the development trend of ANN.
+Some representative ANN structures in MIA tasks are introduced in the following part.